Haruomi Hosono: Biography

 Hosono is the grandson of Masabumi Hosono, the only Japanese passenger and survivor of the sinking of RMS Titanic.
 Hosono first came to attention in Japan as the bass player of the psychedelic rock band Apryl Fool, alongside drummer Takashi Matsumoto, who released the album The Apryl Fool in 1969.
 Hosono and Matsumoto then formed the influential folk rock group Happy End with Eiichi Ohtaki and Shigeru Suzuki.
 One of the songs he composed for Happy End, "Kaze wo Atsumete" (1971), later appeared in the American film Lost in Translation and on its soundtrack in 2003.

-After Happy End disbanded around 1974, Hosono worked with Suzuki and a loose association of artists making "exotica"-style music under the names Caramel Mama and Tin Pan Alley.
+After Happy End disbanded in 1972, Hosono and Suzuki formed Caramel Mama (キャラメル・ママ) with Tatsuo Hayashi and Masataka Matsutoya the following year.
+They changed their name to Tin Pan Alley (ティン・パン・アレー) a year later and worked as session musicians for other artists, such as Yumi Arai.
+Suzuki said the idea was to form a collective like the Muscle Shoals Rhythm Section, but things did not go as planned.

-His involvement in electronic music also dates back to the early 1970s, when he performed the electric bass for Inoue Yousui's folk pop rock album Ice World (1973) and Osamu Kitajima's progressive/psychedelic rock album Benzaiten (1974), both of which were electronic rock records utilizing synthesizers, electric guitars, and in the latter, electronic drums and rhythm machines.
+Hosono released his first solo album in 1973, Hosono House.
+His involvement in electronic music also dates back to the early 1970s, when he performed the electric upright bass for Yōsui Inoue's album Kōri no Sekai (1973) and Osamu Kitajima's album Benzaiten (1974), both of which utilize synthesizers, electric guitars, and in the latter, electronic drums and rhythm machines.

 In 1977, Hosono invited Ryuichi Sakamoto and Yukihiro Takahashi to work on his exotica-flavoured album Paraiso, which included electronic music produced using the Yamaha CS-80 polyphonic synthesizer and ARP Odyssey synthesizer.
 The band was named "Harry Hosono and the Yellow Magic Band" and, having been recorded in late 1977, Paraiso was released in early 1978.
 The three worked together again for the 1978 electronic album Pacific, which included an early version of the song "Cosmic Surfin'".

 In 1978, he released an innovative electronic soundtrack for a fictional Bollywood film, Cochin Moon, together with artist Tadanori Yokoo and future YMO band members Ryuichi Sakamoto and Hideki Matsutake.
 Inspired by a trip to India and "the exotic, luxurious, and seemingly wonder-filled scenarios played out in Indian cinemas", it was an experimental "electro-exotica" album fusing exotic Indian music (reminiscent of Ravi Shankar and Bollywood music) with electronic music, including an early "synth raga" song entitled "Hum Ghar Sajan" (from a Guru Granth Sahib phrase).
 The same year, he contributed to Sakamoto's song "1000 Knives" for his solo album, Thousand Knives, which experimented with fusing electronic music with traditional Japanese music in early 1978.